Antoine II Coëffier de Ruzé: Enemy of the Princess Palatine

-Portrait of Princess Palatine, Elisabeth-Charlotte of Bavaria (1652-1722) by Constantijn Netscher, Château of Blois.
+Portrait of Princess Palatine, Elisabeth-Charlotte of Bavaria (1652–1722) by Constantijn Netscher, Château of Blois.

 In 1716, almost fifty years after the death of Henrietta of England, Princess Palatine, Monsieur's second wife and a close enemy of the Marquis d'Effiat, returned to the same accusations.
 Monsieur's favorites were said to have poisoned his first wife without telling her, for fear of her gossip.
 Monsieur was reputed to lack discretion and to love gossip.
 He was considered to be effeminate and was thus attributed to faults considered feminine.
 More precisely, according to the Princess Palatine, the Marquis d'Effiat was clever enough to poison the Princess's cup, which no one else touched, rather than the chicory water it contained, which could then be consumed by others.

-In 1671, the Duc d'Orléans remarried the Princess Palatine.
+In 1671, the Duc d'Orléans remarried to the Princess Palatine.
 The Marquis d'Effiat continued to exert considerable influence over the Duc d'Orléans, and his relationship with the latter's second wife was as difficult as with the first.
-He practices a kind of moral harassment towards Monsieur's new wife, with the Chevalier de Lorraine and a woman - who tries to pass herself off as Monsieur's mistress - called Mademoiselle and then Madame de Grancey.
-The latter is Elisabeth Rouxel de Médavy (1653-1711), daughter of Marshal de Grancey.
+He practices a kind of moral harassment towards Monsieur's new wife, with the Chevalier de Lorraine and a woman – who tries to pass herself off as Monsieur's mistress – called Mademoiselle and then Madame de Grancey.
+The latter is Elisabeth Rouxel de Médavy (1653–1711), daughter of Marshal de Grancey.
 In 1682, they tried to discredit the Princess Palatine in her husband's eyes by spreading the rumor that she was having an affair which she had to defend.

 In 1689, Monsieur considered entrusting the governorship of his son, the Duc de Chartres, future Duc d'Orléans and Regent, to the Marquis d'Effiat.
 For the Princess Palatine, it was unbearable that someone she considered depraved should be responsible for her son's education.
 She refused and, faced with her husband's stubbornness, intervened with Louis XIV.
 With candor and humor, she points out the consequences of the poisoning rumor: "Whether true or false, this accusation constitutes a fine title of honor for entrusting my son to him", she writes.
 She also fears that the marquis will initiate her son: This marquis is the most debauched fellow in the world, and particularly adept at debaucheries of the worst kind.
 If he becomes my son's governor, I can be sure he will teach him what is most horrible in the world.Indeed, this plan has sometimes been misinterpreted as a hidden desire to steer the young Duc de Chartres towards homosexuality.
 In the end, the King reassured the Princess Palatine that there was no question of appointing Effiat governor to her nephew the Duc de Chartres.